pawelpiwosz/AnsibleFirstSteps/Chapter-04/README.md

 ### Loops

 Loops in Ansible are very useful.
-The most simple, and most common use is iterate through list of arguments and install, create, remove, etc, directories, packages, users, and so on.
+The most simple, and most common use is iterate through list of arguments and install, create, remove of directories, packages, users, and so on.

 #### The apt case